mrismanaziz/Reforestation/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## I wouldn't buy anything with velcro.
+It's a total rip-off.